 Grants

-For veterans seeking financial support, a variety of federal grants are available:
+For veterans seeking financial support, the following federal grants are available:

-• Veteran Entrepreneur Portal (VEP): Spearheaded by the VA Office of Small & Disadvantaged Business Utilization (OSDBU), the VEP exists to streamline the entrepreneurial journey for veterans.
-By connecting veterans with pivotal resources, it facilitates easier access to federal services and introduces veterans to pertinent business networks.
+- Veteran Entrepreneur Portal (VEP): Developed by the VA Office of Small & Disadvantaged Business Utilization (OSDBU), the VEP exists to streamline the entrepreneurial journey for veterans.
+By connecting veterans with pivotal resources, it provides access to federal services and introduces veterans to pertinent business networks.

 Job Training